 - Highlight the Involvement of Multiple Generations: Each generation has added and continues to add value to a company.
 Tell us about how each generation has contributed and how they continue to be involved.

 - Back it Up with Numbers: Share with us important figures that back up your prose.
 It will help us to understand where you have been, where you are, and where you'll be going.

-- Stick to the Specified Word Limit: We know how excited you are to tell your story, we just ask that you stick to concise, meaningful answers doing so.
+- Stick to the Specified Word Limit: We know how excited you are to tell your story; keep those answers concise and meaningful.

-- Discuss Your Future Aspirations: Identify any opportunities or plans for short-term and long-term growth, and what processes you are implementing to move forward.
+- Discuss Your Future Aspirations: Identify any opportunities or plans for short- and long-term growth; what processes you are implementing to move forward?

 Helpful tips for specific application questions

 Below are some tips to help you answer specific application questions.
 Remember to provide succinct answers and stick to the 500 word limit.
 All sensitive information will be kept confidential by those involved with the judging process.

 Application Question 1 · Key Components to Address:

 - Give a clear description of your business

 - Describe the history and evolution of your business